The Pagodas of Siem Reap

 Wat Brasart Entrear (វត្តប្រាសាទឥន្ទ្រា)

-The grounds are very beautiful here featuring a white and gold Vihear (temple) with multi-tiered roof, a forward porch which is unusual in Siem Reap.
+The grounds are very beautiful here featuring a white and gold Vihear (temple) with a multi-tiered roof, and a porched entrance of which there are only a handful using that style in Siem Reap.
 There is also a large white stupa, a gold pavilion on a pond, and a large bronze statue of Buddha under construction.
 Location: off Hwy 6 opposite Cambodian Cultural Village.
 Read More

 Wat Po Banteaychey (វត្តពោធិបន្ទាយជ័យ)

 Also called Wat Bo Kraum, it features many statues, and while dusty, quite lovely and characterful grounds.
-Both the mediation hall and temple with are quite large, feature murals on the outer walls, cement reliefs and in general quite ornate.
-There are many chedai/stupa on the grounds which are quite colorful.
+Both the mediation hall and temple are quite large, feature murals on the outer walls, cement reliefs and in general quite ornate.
 Location: Several minutes out of the city center on the river road towards Tonle Sap.
 Read More

 Wat Bo (វត្តបូ)